siddolo/codex-streamable-http-server/README.md

 ## Security

-When implementing Streamable HTTP transport:
+When using a Streamable HTTP transport:

 - Servers MUST validate the `Origin` header on all incoming connections to prevent DNS rebinding attacks
 - When running locally, servers SHOULD bind only to localhost (`127.0.0.1`) rather than all network interfaces (`0.0.0.0`)
-- Servers SHOULD implement proper authentication for all connections
+- Servers *SHOULD* implement proper authentication for all connections

 Check [Model Context Protocol Specification](https://modelcontextprotocol.io/specification/versioning) to learn more.